-The EU’s verified earned income, unearned income, and resources on the day prior to the strike are used to determine striker eligibility.
-To determine the EU’s pre-strike eligibility, go to the Worker Initiated Budget Calculation Area (FMXN) screen (see WIBCA user guide) and complete a striker budget including the entire EU’s:
+The household’s verified earned income, unearned income, and resources on the day prior to the strike are used to determine striker eligibility.
+To determine the household’s pre-strike eligibility, go to the Worker Initiated Budget Calculation Area (WIBCA) screen in the eligibility system (see WIBCA user guide) and complete a striker budget including the entire household’s:

 - unearned income, and

-Review the WIBCA Budget (FMXP) screen.
-The WIBCA Budget (FMXP) screen shows PASS if the EU is eligible based on pre-strike income and FAIL if ineligible.
+Review the WIBCA Budget screen.
+The WIBCA Budget screen shows PASS if the household is eligible based on pre-strike income and FAIL if ineligible.

-NOTE: The budget information is not returned to the Striker Information (FMXF) screen.
+Note: The budget information is not returned to the Striker Information screen.
 Write down the gross monthly earned income and gross monthly unearned income and enter the income amounts in the appropriate fields on the Striker Information screen.

-EXAMPLE: Mary Jones applied for Food Stamps for herself, her husband John, and their two children (age 12 and 13 years) on December 11.
-Mary was laid off her job and John’s hours were reduced to 20 hours per week.
+Example: Mary Jones applied for SNAP for herself, her husband John, and their two children (age 12 and 13 years) on December 11.
+Mary was laid off from her job and John’s hours were reduced to 20 hours per week.

 Mary meets the income eligibility test on the day prior to the strike.
-However, the EU had resources of $2,250 on December 8.
-The EU is ineligible to participate for the duration of the strike, even if their resources drop below the resource limit at some time during the strike. $2,250 is entered in the EU Net Pre-Strike Resources field on the Striker Information (FMXF) screen and IR (INELIGIBLE ON RESOURCES) in the Pre-Strike Eligibility Determination field.
-FAMIS fails the EU on striker resources.
+However, the household had resources over the resource limit on December 8 (see 1110.005.00 Maximum Resources Allowed for more information about SNAP resource limits).
+The household is ineligible to participate for the duration of the strike, even if their resources drop below the resource limit at some time during the strike.
+The resources are entered on the Net Pre-strike Resources field on the Striker Information screen and IR (INELIGIBLE ON RESOURCES) in the Pre-strike Eligibility Determination field.
+The eligibility system fails the household on striker resources.

 - striker benefits,

-- earned income belonging to non-striking EU members,
+- earned income belonging to non-striking household members,

 - any other unearned income, and

 Compare the two budgets.
-The higher income source is used to determine ongoing Food Stamp eligibility and benefit amount.
+The higher income source is used to determine ongoing SNAP eligibility and benefit amount.

 When the striker’s earnings on the day prior to the strike are greater than striker benefits:

-- Enter the striker’s earned income on the Income (FMX0) and Income Amount (FMX3) screens.
+- Enter the striker’s earned income on the Income and Income Amount screens.

-- Do not enter the striker benefits on the Income (FMX0) and Income Amount (FMX3) screens.
+- Do not enter the striker benefits on the Income and Income Amount screens.

 When the striker’s striker benefits are greater than the striker’s earnings on the day before the strike began:

-- Enter the striker benefits (income type SB) as unearned income (UI) on the Income (FMX0) and Income Amount (FMX3) screens.
+- Enter the striker benefits as unearned income on the Income and Income Amount screens.

-- Do not enter the striker’s pre-strike earnings on the Income (FMX0) and Income Amount (FMX3) screens.
+- Do not enter the striker’s pre-strike earnings on the Income and Income Amount screens.

-When the EU fails the pre-strike income eligibility determination, enter Pre-Strike Elig Determination code II (ineligible on income) on the Striker Information (FMXF) screen.
-FAMIS fails the EU for STRIKER.
-The EU remains ineligible for the duration of the strike.
+When the household fails the pre-strike income eligibility determination, enter Pre-strike Elig Determination code II (ineligible on income) on the Striker Information screen.
+The eligibility system fails the household for STRIKER.
+The household remains ineligible for the duration of the strike.